OpenMultiBoxing/WebSite/README.md

-# Website
+# OMB Website

-This is just the source tree making up the [WowOpenBox.org](https://WowOpenBox.org) website.
+This is just the source tree making up the [OpenMultiBoxing.org](https://OpenMultiBoxing.org) website.

 For the software see https://github.com/WowOpenBox/WowOpenBox#wowopenbox